tinymce/tinymce/README.md

 `mcagar` is available as an `npm` package.
 You can install it via the npm package `@ephox/mcagar`

+# Installation for development

+You need to use `yarn` to install the mcagar devDependencies since `npm` doesn't support package aliasing and that is used in the `package.json`.

 ## Install from npm

 `npm install @ephox/mcagar`